BrightstarDB/BrightstarDB/doc/src/Connection_Strings.rst

 dotNetRdf connection type.

 **Configuration** : The path to the RDF file that contains the configuration for the DotNetRDF connector.
+Only valid for connections with **Type** set to *dotNetRdf*.
 For more information please refer to the section :ref:Other_Stores

-**Store** : The URI identifier of the node in the DotNetRDF configuration file that configures the store to connect to.
-The connection will then attempt to establish the most efficient SPARQL Query and SPARQL Update connections to the configured store.
+**StorageServer** : The URI of the resource in the DotNetRDF configuration file that configures the DotNetRDF storage server to be used for the connection.
-If this option is used in a connection string then any **Query** or **Update** options in the connection string will be ignored.
+Only valid for connections with **Type** set to *dotNetRdf*.
+For more information please refer to the section :ref:Other_Stores

-**Query** : The URI identifier of the node in the DotNetRDF configuration file that configures the SPARQL query endpoint to connect to.
-If this option is used in a connection string, then the **Update** property must also be provided.
+**Query** : The URI the SPARQL query endpoint to connect to.
+Only valid for connections with **Type** set to *sparql*.

-**Update**: The URI identifier of the node in the DotNetRDF configuration file that configures the SPARQL update endpoint to connect to.
+**Update**: The URI of the SPARQL update endpoint to connect to.
+Only valid for connections with **Type** set to *sparql*.
 If this option is used in a connection string, then the **Query** property must also be provided.

 **OptimisticLocking**: Specifies if optimistic locking should be enabled for the connection by default.
 Note that this setting can be overridden in code,